hakyimlab/archived-web-lab-notes/content/post/2021-06-16-creating-a-new-post/index.md

 To publish an analysis note in the notebook, you need to have blogdown and hugo installed on your computer.
 - `install.packages('blogdown') `
 - `blogdown::install_hugo()`
-- git clone this repository (for example `git clone https://github.com/hakyimlab/web-internal-notes.git`)
+- git clone this repository (for example `git clone https://github.com/hakyimlab/web-lab-notes.git`)
-- Go to the folder where you cloned the repo and open RStudio by double clicking `internal-notes.Rproj` (your Rproj name may be different depending on which repo you cloned)
+- Go to the folder where you cloned the repo and open RStudio by double clicking `web-lab-notes.Rproj` (your Rproj name may be different depending on which repo you cloned)
 - Start a new analysis by adding a `New Post` from the addin option at the top of the `source` panel (this creates a folder in the contents/post/ folder with and index.md and subfolders with figures)

 <img src=https://raw.githubusercontent.com/hakyimlab/web-lab-notes/master/static/new-post-addin.png width="400x">